 You will be able to buy one or more death certificates.
 These are certified copies of the original register entry.
-They cost four pounds each at the time of registration, although the fee increases sharply if further certificates are required at a later date.
+They cost eleven pounds each at the time of registration.
 Copies produced yourself or by a third party will not be acceptable for official use so it is advisable to purchase sufficient copies on the day.

 These certificates will be required by the executor or administrator of the estate as organisations holding any funds in the name of the deceased person which require claiming or the accounts closing will require an official copy.

 The funds may be in the form of:-